-For the children, we offer Sunday school classes.
-There is tutoring in Thai language, Thai culture, and intensive activities of summer school program.
+- For the children, we offer Sunday school classes.
+There is tutoring in Thai language, Thai culture, and intensive activities of the summer school program.

 If you are interested in any of the above activities, please call the phone number or visit the website for more information regarding dates and times.

 Here are a few rules of etiquette to assist you with becoming familiar with Thai Buddhism and culture.
 We always take our shoes off when entering the main Buddha Hall and avoid sitting with our feet pointing at the Buddha statue.